ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 ### Installing Practice Bidding Scenarios

 I use Google Chrome.
 Many common browsers, including Microsoft Edge, are chromium-based.
 If you use a Chromium-based browser, it's really easy to install and/or remove the BBOalert extension.
-This one link will let you do either with one click.
+This one link will let you do either with two clicks.
 [Click here to install or remove the BBOalert extension](https://chrome.google.com/webstore/detail/bboalert/bjgihidachainhhhilkeemegdhehnlcf) on Chrome.
 If you use a non-chromium browser, you can [click here to find out how to install BBOalert](https://github.com/stanmaz/BBOalert/blob/master/README.md#installation).

 At this time, it does not work on IOS devices like iPads and iPhones.
 But, if you set up a table on your computer, your partner, using an iPad/iPhone, can join the table and practice bidding with you.

 With the BBOalert extension installed, when you log in to BBO, you'll see a new tab on the right is selected.
 (At the top, note the dark blue Data tab with a light blue Data drop-down menu, the gray Shortcuts tab, and on the lower right, the green BBOalert tab.)
 The green BBOalert tab, toggles between the BBOalert panel and the usual BBO side panels.